sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

-- **[09/2025]** Our paper "Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials" is is  accepted by CMAME.
+- **[09/2025]** Our paper "Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials" is  accepted by CMAME.

 - **[08/2025]** Our  paper "Sharp-PINNs: Staggered hard-constrained physics-informed neural networks for phase field modelling of corrosion" is  accepted by CMAME.